Herbs Safe for Pregnancy

 - Avoid oxytocic and anthelmintic herbs unless under the direction of your care provider

-- Be cautious of most emmenagogue herbs, especially during the first and last trimester
+- Be cautious of most emmenagogue herbs, especially during the first trimester

 - Be cautious of strong laxative herbs (yes, this includes castor oil)